duailibe/atom-miniprettier/README.md

 A zero config plugin for running Prettier in Atom.
 It was inspired by @t9md's [mprettier] but changed to suit my needs.

-* no autosave
+- no autosave
-* no ESLint support
+- no ESLint support
-* zero config (you can set prettier default options to format inside projects that don't use prettier)
+- zero config (you can set prettier default options to format inside projects that don't use prettier)
-* cursor support
+- cursor support

 ## How to use?

 Run `miniprettier:format` or `ctrl+alt+f`.

-It will always run Prettier on the current file, i.e., it completely ignores any `.eslintignore` or `.prettierignore`.
+It will always run Prettier on the current file even if the file is ignored in `.prettierignore`.

 ## Which Prettier it uses

-`miniprettier` will only try to find Prettier in the current project.
-If it can't be found, it will use the one bundled in the package.
+`miniprettier` will follow this order to find the Prettier version to use:

+- in the root dir of the current project
+- a globally installed version of Prettier
+- the bundled version in the plugin

 ## Prettier options